technofocus-pte/buildmoderniseaiappsdepth/Use case 06/Usecase06.md

 ![A screenshot of a computer Description automatically generated](./media/image56.jpeg)

-**Summary:**
+4. Navigate back to your Github browser tab and delete the codespace used for this lab.

-This use case walks you through deploying a chat application with PostgreSQL and OpenAI on Azure, focusing on cloud-based application deployment and management. you’ve set up the development environment, installed necessary tools like Azure CLI, configured Azure resources
+>**Summary:**:This use case walks you through deploying a chat application with PostgreSQL and OpenAI on Azure, focusing on cloud-based application deployment and management. you’ve set up the development environment, installed necessary tools like Azure CLI, configured Azure resources